 How to go on Rara Lake Trek

-There are two routes for Raral Lake Trek Jumla- via Bumri to the east or Sinja to the West.
-This off the beaten trekking trail goes through Baragaun, Pina, Gumgari all the way leading to Rara lake.
-Much of the track passes through rhododendron, pine, spruce and juniper forests with constant backdrop of western Himalayan peaks such as Api Himal, Saipal and Buraburi.
+The trek begins with the flight to Nepalgunj, which is a scenic 45-minute flight in the afternoon.
+The next day morning fly to Jumla.
+Then off the beaten trekking trail goes through Baragaun, Pina, and Gumgari all the way leading to Rara Lake.
+Thakur society is dominant in the community in the area.
+Thakur Baba’s Temple is situated in the southeast corner of the lake.
+Local people believe that the God Thakur shot an arrow to open the passage of the lake reducing the damage caused by flooding.
+Much of the track passes through Rhododendron, pine, spruce, and juniper forests with a constant backdrop of western Himalayan peaks such as Api Himal, Saipal, and Buraburi.
 Since the lower belt is inhabited by Khas people you will encounter many Hindu temples such as Chandan Nath Temple in Jumla.

 What is the best time for Rara Lake Trekking?

 Nepal experiences four seasons.
 However, autumn and spring are the best time to trek in Rara Lake.
 September, October, and November: To enjoy the cool and breezy climate and pleasant views of diverse landscapes and Mountain Views.
 Spring (March, April, and May): During these months the weather is sunny and pleasurable making for the perfect Trekking environment.

 Rara Lake is the biggest lake in Nepal situated at 3,000m in Rara National Park.
 A trek to this Natural wonder will take about two weeks from Kathmandu to Kathmandu.
 You will witness not only natural beauty and picturesque views but also diverse flora and fauna.
 The alternative way to get Rara is by Jeep to Nagma and walk for about half a day to visit Rala Lake and back.